onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 73:17
 guest well I hope you have a dishwasher
 73:20
-there's a lot tape script 4.11 polite
+there's a lot tapescript 4.11 polite
 73:29
 requests with can and could one can I
 73:36